gustabot42/udots_challenges2018/Challenge1/README.md

 ### Explanation of solution

-The solution was implemented with python3, it define a 'Class' Cube for data and method encapsulation, and a 'parser' for reading the input in the format proposed in HackerRank.
+The solution was implemented with python3, it define a `Class` Cube for data and method encapsulation, and a `parser` for reading the input in the format proposed in HackerRank.

 ### Architecture and deployment